 1. Communication & Negotiation Skills

 Communication and negotiation skills, in simple words, concern how you speak, listen and act in the presence of others (clients, employers, and business owners) and how you interact with them, whether online or face to face.
-This is also the first skillsets that you are going to need in order to find clients and hired because you have to speak professionally so people can trust you and hire you for their projects & businesses.
+This is also the first skillset that you are going to need in order to find clients and get hired because you have to speak professionally so people can trust you and hire you for their projects & businesses.

 Communication and negotiation skills include many sub-skills that you have to work on and improve if you want to sound like a professional business developer.
 This skillset is learned by having more real-life experience.
 As you talk to people and deal with businesses and business owners more, your communication & negotiation skills will improve simultaneously.

 The most important sub-skills related to communication & negotiation are:

 Business developers should have extensive knowledge in their areas of expertise.
 They should be familiar with all the latest technologies, strategies, and breakthroughs in their field and know how to implement them in various projects.
 Also having a broad knowledge of related subjects significantly increase your self-esteem as you can confidently show your clients how professional you are in your field.
 You want to know the answer to every question your clients ask you or questions you are asked in a job or project interview.

 Knowledge comes from reading books, articles, and online resources and instructions related to your areas of specialties.
 Also attending conferences, seminars, webinars, and watching videos & presentations online could help you gain more knowledge, especially information you can’t find in books and articles easily.
 Get yourself used to reading and learning because gaining knowledge will never end!